lzhan94/Cereals/README.md

 This will open a file.
 Please insert the following line at the end of the file:

-    * * */1 * * /usr/bin/python /absolute/path/to/cereals.py filepath
+    * * */1 * * /usr/bin/python /absolute/path/to/cereals.py /home/username/tmp/cereals.csv

-/absolute/path/to/cereals.py should be replaced by the actual absolute path to cereals.py. *filepath* should be replaced by the absolute path to the directory containing cereals.csv.
+/absolute/path/to/cereals.py should be replaced by the actual absolute path to cereals.py. /home/username/tmp/cereals.csv should be replaced by the absolute path to the csv file.

 ###4.
 Notes on Implementation Choices: